kittell/sql-csv-asap/README.md

     SELECT DISTINCT Year, Film, movie_title, title_year, director_name, Award FROM oscars, movies WHERE Name = director_name AND Year > title_year + 5 AND Winner = 1
     SELECT B.name, B.postal_code, R.review_id, R.stars, R.useful FROM business B, review-1m R WHERE B.city = Champaign AND B.state = IL AND B.business_id = R.business_id

+To make queries go faster, index available tables on the attributes you want to query.
+To do so, type 'index' from the start menu.
+One version of indexing is available currently: keyword indexing.

+Sample index command:

+    create index TABLENAME keyword ATTRIBUTENAME
+    create index business keyword city

 If you would like to see more information about what the program is doing, in utils.py, set the TESTMODE variable to True.